praetp/rustysnake/CONTRIBUTING.md

-Keep in mind the main purpose of this project is for my to learn some Rust and make a fun game for my daughter..
+Keep in mind the main purpose of this project is for me to learn some Rust and make a fun game for my daughter..

 # Bug reports and feature requests
 If you find a bug or want to submit a feature request, you are most welcome.